 Resolving a Complaint

-It is in everyone’s interests for most complaints to be resolved between the complainant and the financial service provider.
-CIFO will only look at cases where the complainant remains dissatisfied with the financial service provider’s response, or if it does not respond in a reasonable time.
+It is in everyone’s interests for most complaints to be resolved between the complainant and the financial service provider (FSP).
+CIFO will only look at cases where the complainant remains dissatisfied with the FSP’s response, or if it does not respond in a reasonable time.

-It is helpful to have a clear process (and time limit) for the handling of complaints by financial services providers, so that:
+It is helpful to have a clear process (and time limit) for the handling of complaints by FSPs, so that:

-- as many disputes as possible can be resolved quickly by financial service providers themselves;
+• as many disputes as possible can be resolved quickly by FSPs themselves;

 Telling complainants about CIFO